Menopause and painful sex

 - Occur occasionally or every time

-GSM is thought to affect up to half of women, many of whom report their vagina feels dry, rough, or raw.
+GSM is thought to affect up to half during menopause, many of whom report their vagina feels dry, rough, or raw.
 The tissue in the vagina may also feel fragile and it may bleed more easily.
 Find out more about why your vagina looks and feels different after menopause.

 If you are spending your days frustrated at your menopause symptoms…download Stella.